Merrick Garland finally got his Senate vote. Now comes the hard part - Local News 8

 Potential flashpoints

-There are plenty of other potential flashpoints that will make Garland’s job more challenging.
+On his first day, Garland was greeted with applause and a warm welcome from department employees.
+But there are plenty of potential flashpoints that will make his job more challenging.

 Some issues percolated to the front-burner before Garland was confirmed.
 Under Biden, the Justice Department already revoked some hardline immigration policies and told the Supreme Court that it was reversing the Trump-era position that the Affordable Care Act is unconstitutional.

-Note: This story has been updated with Garland’s speech Thursday.